France's Fabius to meet Iran's Zarif on nuclear talks

 "We're at a stage where the Iranians have to tell us what's in their mind and I'll explain to them that France wants a robust accord, but that means verifiable, because an agreement that is not verifiable is an agreement that is not implemented," he said.

-A senior French diplomat added that the powers were not thinking about a long-term extension to the talks and were focussed on reaching a deal around the June 30 deadline.
+A senior French diplomat added that the powers were not thinking about a long-term extension to the talks and were focused on reaching a deal around the June 30 deadline.

 (Reporting by John Irish; Editing by Kevin Liffey)